GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 Step 5:
 - Go to the project in the GCP console.
 Go to **IAM > Service Accounts**.
-- Select the movie guru service account (movie-guru-chat-server-sa@<project id>.iam.gserviceaccount.com).
+- Select the service account (movie-guru-chat-server-sa@<project id>.iam.gserviceaccount.com).
 - Select **Create a new JSON key**.
 - Download the key and store it as **.key.json** in the root of this repo (make sure you use the filename exactly).